 - Sleeping adequately for seven hours or more every night

 If you do these things consistently over time; it will improve your gut health naturally over time.

 Increasing your fiber intake is a simple way to improve your gut health, since fiber helps feed good bacteria and keep it healthy.
 Whole grains, beans, and lentils are great sources of fiber.

 Fruits and vegetables also contain insoluble fiber (also called cellulose), which can help keep your digestive system working optimally.
+There are many vegetables that help keep your gut microbiome healthy, including garlic, asparagus, seaweed, and onions.
 Lastly, whole grains are an excellent source of prebiotics—food for those healthy microbes in your body.